 What seat height is easiest to stand up from?

-Typically one that lets your feet stay planted and feels stable; very low seats can be harder, especially for older adults.
+Usually one that keeps your feet planted and feels stable.
+Very low seats can be harder to get out of, especially for older adults.

 How do I avoid a delivery-day surprise?